magento/merchdocs/PURCHASE_ORDERS.md

 On the Approval Rules form, rules can be Enabled or Disabled.

+### Rule types and common options

+Choose the rule type from the dropdown menu.
+All rules have common options:

 *  For 'Rule name', provide a short but descriptive name for the Rule: "Orders less than $100".
 Names must be unique.
 *  Description: A longer explanation of the rule.
 *  Applies to: Choose the company Role(s) that this rule will apply to.

-### Rule types

-Choose the rule type from the dropdown menu.
+#### Requires approval from

+Companies can require approvals from one or more users in other roles.

+To require an approval from a single user, choose the approval role from the dropdown.
+If this rule requires further approvers, click the 'Add additional approver' link, and choose the next approver role.

 #### Order Total